GregHilston/toolbox/nixos/README.md

 I use [just](https://github.com/casey/just) to help make commands more easily runnable.
 To install it, see [this documentation](https://github.com/casey/just?tab=readme-ov-file#packages).

+## NixOs Pattern

+1. Our usage of Just will leverage a `--flake` argument, indicating what machine we'll be building and deploying by pointing to a specific section in `flake.nix`.
+2. The machine's `flake.nix` section will point to a `./hosts/[machine-name]`, which will resolve to `./hosts/[machine-name]/default.nix`.
+3. That `./hosts/[machine-name]/default.nix` file will define system things, and point to that machine's `./hosts/[machine-name]/hardware-configuration.nix`, and any and all `./modules/` that are relevant for that machine.
+For example, like `./modules/home/default.nix` which defines user packages.

 ## How To Deploy

 TODO update once we have finished our `justfile`